rroarings/trackside/src/content/drivers/2025/isack-hadjar.md

 The 20-year-old’s speed, honed in Formula 2, has translated well to F1, with a notable recovery from a tearful Australian Grand Prix crash.
 Hadjar’s ability to tame challenging circuits like Monaco showcases his potential as a future star.
 His qualifying consistency sets him apart among rookies.

 Paired with Liam Lawson, Hadjar’s performances are outshining expectations, positioning Racing Bulls as a midfield threat.
 His upward trajectory promises more points in the season’s second half.
 Trackside invites fans to follow Hadjar’s breakout season and share their thoughts on his rise.

+## Hadjar, breaking out of the pen?

+The F2 vice-champ's rookie campaign exploded with a historic maiden podium at Zandvoort—becoming the first Arab driver to podium—and a second at Monza, amassing 39 points despite an early Australia DNS; however, Mexico's P13 after a strong start faded, marking him as RB's breakout star in the top 10.

 ## Join the F1 Fandom